oreillyjw/sassydemon/README.md

 # sassydemon
 ## sass autocompiler shell script
 This script uses `inotify-tools` to monitor a specified `watch directory` for any changes to `.scss` files.
-It then runs `sass` on those files to compile it into `.css` and output them into an (optional) output directory. _If no output directory is specified, it will output them to the same directory as the changed `.scss` file_
+It then runs `sass` on those files to compile it into `.css` and put the resulting CSS file into an (optional) output directory. _If no output directory is specified, it will output them to the same directory as the changed `.scss` file_

 This eliminates the need to run `sass <file> <output_file>` every time you want to compile sass; it will do it on the fly for you whenever it detects a change in a scss file (in your watch directory).